DisposaBoy/GoSublime/USAGE.md

 GsPalette
 ---------

 The GsPalette is a quick panel allowing you to quickly jump to errors identified by GsLint and back to the previous position of cursor.
 The default key binding is `ctrl+shift+g`.
-Currently only GsLint is supported but in the future it may support add/removing imports, building and/or the project, etc.

 Misc.
 Helper Commands
 ---------------------